 Enjoy a walking exploration of Bernkastel and sample some local wines

 Today, enjoy a walking tour of Bernkastel, known as the “International Town of Vines and Wine,” which produces high-quality Rieslings.
 The surrounding landscape boasts massive fortresses and fairy-tale castles, and the town’s half-timbered houses lining the banks of the Moselle will enchant you.
-Cultural Connection: Learn about Germany’s light and fruity vintages during a wine tasting.
+Learn about Germany’s light and fruity vintages during a wine tasting.
 Zum Wohl!

 The oldest city in Germany is yours to explore, including the UNESCO-listed Roman ruins